 In the Water Cycle Café, a dam blocks the natural flow of the water.
 We meet an Egyptian official and an Ethiopian farmer.
 The farmer believes she and her people have a right to their share of the resources of the Nile, and she has petitioned her government to divert more of the Nile River, thanks to a project named the Renaissance Dam, to her fields and her neighbors’ fields, and to provide more energy for her country.

 “We have water for teff grass, the staple of Ethiopia that is used to make spongy injera bread, and energy, not necessarily for the people of Egypt,” Galacti announces.
-“That’s the blue plate special, 1,300 to 6,600 billion gallons of water going to Ethiopia and flowing out of Egypt—which has been getting the majority of the water since 1956.”
+“That’s the blue plate special, 1,300 to 6,600 billion gallons of water going to Ethiopia and flowing out of Egypt—which has been getting the majority of the water and power since 1956.”

 The Egyptian official strongly protests the move, aided in his protests by international agencies, and an official from the Sudan rejects any Ethiopian claim to a greater share of the water.

 Meanwhile, the international crusader Wikileaks reveals plans that the Egyptian and Sudanese governments have drawn up for a launching pad that will enable an attack by Egypt against the Ethiopian Grand Renaissance Dam, which along with the other dams in Ethiopia generate 4,612 MW of electricity, or enough to run a city of..
 Unlike coal-fired plants, there are few drawbacks to hydroelectric power… except of course in this case where there is armed conflict over water as a resource.
 The Egyptian and Sudanese official must face the ire of the Ethiopian farmer and her neighbors, with whom they plead to support a new leader in Ethiopia that can resolve the conflict.